 In fact, Scottish accents have become a test for voice assistants like Amazon’s Alexa and Apple’s Siri.
 To address this, Google put out an open call for thick Scottish accents so they could try to teach Google Home how to understand them.

 None of this is meant to show that Scottish people don’t know how to speak English “correctly.”
 It just happens that the Scottish accent is the most divergent from the American or British accent.
-If Silicon Valley were in Scotland instead of California, you could be sure Siri would have a thick Scottish brogue, and it wouldn’t be able to understand anyone else.
+If Silicon Valley were in Scotland instead of California, you could be sure Siri would be able to handle a thick Scottish brogue.

-Why do the Scottish have such a notably thick accent?
-And what is Scots?
-Well, there just might be a language divide.
+Why do some Scots have such a notably thick accent?
+Well, there might be a language divide.
 Hundreds of years ago, when Middle English (or Inglis) was spreading throughout the British Isles, English-Scottish boundaries isolated two of the Middle English-speaking populations from one another.
 Middle English became Modern English for England, while Scotland developed its own way of speaking: Scots.

 Unfortunately, there’s no foolproof test for determining what’s a dialect and what’s a language.
 One of the more useful tools is looking at mutual intelligibility (even though there are separate languages that are mutually intelligible).
 We’ll leave intelligibility up to you.
-Can you understand this sample of Scots from a Scots Wikipedia entry?
+Take the second stanza of Scots poet Robert Burns’ “Halloween.”

-In this sample alone, you can glean a few things about Scots and what is Scots.
-A number of words are exactly the same as they are in English (“Isles” and “is”).
-Several words are almost the same, except for the vowels (“maist” instead of “most,” “spaken” instead of “spoken”).
-Then there are words that are simply different (leids for “languages,” kent for “known”).
+In this sample alone, you can glean a few things about Scots.
+A number of words are exactly the same as they are in English (“banks” and “spear”).
+Several words are almost the same, except for the vowels (“amang” instead of “among,” “nits” instead of “nuts”).
+Then there are words that are entirely different (“wimplin” and “bonie”).
 Of course, if you are reading the language written down, you have a better chance of understanding it than if it were spoken to you in an accent.
 It should also be noted that Scots is not a monolith, with its own varieties spread throughout the country.

 A Brief History Of Scots

-By the 16th century, Scots was the language of most people in Scotland.
-At this point, the Scots language had spent centuries developing separately from English.
+By the 16th century, Scots was the language of many people in Scotland.
+At this point, the language had spent centuries developing separately from English.
 If this had continued, Scots would likely have continued changing and become its very own, very distinct language.
-But then, a convoluted succession of royalty ruined everything.
+But then, a convoluted succession of royalty caused the language to change course.